pingcap/docs/temporary-table.md

 The following features and limitations of TiDB local temporary tables are the same with those of MySQL temporary tables:

-- When you create or delete local temporary tables, the current transaction is not automatically committed.
+- When you create or drop local temporary tables, the current transaction is not automatically committed.
-- After deleting the schema where a local temporary table is located, the temporary table is not deleted and is still readable and writable.
+- After dropping the schema where a local temporary table is located, the temporary table is not dropped and is still readable and writable.
 - Creating a local temporary table requires the `CREATE TEMPORARY TABLES` permission.
 All subsequent operations on the table do not require any permission.
 - Local temporary tables do not support foreign keys and partitioned tables.
 - Does not support creating views based on local temporary tables.